 There is an alternative option for owners, however.
-Instead of carrying out improvement works, a building owner can make arrangements to measure, report, and display operational ratings for the building, on an annual basis.
-According to the Regulations, it is up to the section 63 advisor to determine whether operational ratings measures are to be implemented in respect of the building.
-The Section 63 Advisor will usually discuss the options available with the owner at the time of preparing the Action Plan.
+Instead of carrying out improvement works, a building owner can make arrangements to measure, report and display operational ratings for the building, on an annual basis.
+According to the Regulations, it will be up to the section 63 advisor to determine whether operational ratings measures are to be implemented in respect of the building.
+Presumably there will be consultation with the owner on the options available at the time of preparing the Action Plan.

-The operational rating of a building is a numerical indicator of the energy consumption associated with the actual use of the building, and implementing operational ratings measures involves assessing and recording the energy consumption associated
+The operational rating of a building is a numerical indicator of the energy consumption associated with the actual use of the building, and implementing operational ratings measures involves assessing and recording the energy consumption associated with that use.
+The results for the previous 12 months must be displayed in a display energy certificate for the relevant year of assessment, in a prominent place in the building.